Comparative Studies Courses

 GEN Citizenship

-Designed specifically for the Citizenship for a Just and Diverse World theme, this course examines competing understandings of citizenship through an interdisciplinary examination of the dramatic rise of book banning in recent years.
+Designed specifically for the Citizenship for a Diverse and Just World GE theme, this course examines competing understandings of citizenship through an interdisciplinary examination of the dramatic rise of book banning in recent years.
 By reading banned books and examining the debates surrounding them, we establish important connections between diversity, justice, and citizenship.
 Together, we ask:

 As we tackle these questions, we also develop an understanding of citizenship as an engaged practice by which we treat as important the experiences, needs, and interests of a wide range of people.
 We consider how book banning is symptomatic of a resistance to this kind of citizenship, as when political groups reframe terms like “liberty” and “justice” in ways that exclude others from the privileges that they claim as rights for themselves.
 We examine the impacts of book banning on young people and their developing literacy, sense of belonging, and access to information.
 Data and trends in book removals reveal that the negative consequences are especially acute for BIPOC, LGBTQ+, and other historically marginalized communities.
 The course locates these issues in local, regional, national, and international contexts.